OmSerenity/Linux_Server/README.md

 # How to get the journey going:
 ##1.
 Start a new Ubuntu Linux server instance on Amazon Lightsail.

--Log in and create an instance
+   - Log in and create an instance
--Choose Ubuntu (OS only) as instance image.
+   - Choose Ubuntu (OS only) as instance image.
--Select an instance plan (basic is okay)
+   - Select an instance plan (basic is okay)
--Name your instance, if desired, or stick with the default name -Create a static IP, if desired, and attach it to the instance you created.
+   - Name your instance, if desired, or stick with the default name
+   - Create a static IP, if desired, and attach it to the instance you created.
 The advantage is that if you shut down the instance and have to restart it, you retain the same IP address and don't have to change it again in all your files.
 Otherwise, by default, instances are assigned dynamic IP addresses, which Lightsail warns, will change if you shut down the instance.

 ##2.
 After instance starts up, SSH into your server on the web from Gitbash or your command line terminal on your local machine.
 Note that it is possible to click "Connect using SSH" on your Lightsail instance webpage and this will take you to your cloud-based Lightsail terminal.
 However, it can only be used with Port 22, which is limiting, and we are using Port 2200 for this project.
 Also, Port 22 is a common target for hackers, so that is why we are using a different port as well.
 ```